 - Heritage Preservation.
 This website from the National Institute of Conservation is a very rich source on Emergency Planning, Preparedness and Response.

 - IFLA disaster preparedness and planning.
 A brief manual.
 A special issue of International Preservation Issues (IPI) 6 by John Mcllwain (2006).
 This basic manual focuses on the main points to take into consideration when writing a disaster plan: assessing risks, managing the disaster risk, getting ready to cope when disaster strikes, responding and getting back to normal are the main stages of this publication.
-There are many resources at the end (AR).

 - ICCROM – The ABC Method – A risk management approach to the preservation of cultural heritage